nickeldan/vanilla_squad/README.md

 vasqDataProcessor(void *user, size_t idx, vasqLogLevel level, char **dst, size_t *remaining);

 typedef struct vasqLoggerOptions {
-    vasqLoggerDataProcessor *processor; // The processor to be used for %x format tokens. void *user;                         // A pointer to user data to be passed to the processor. unsigned int flags;                 // Bitwise-or-combined flags.
+    char *name;                         // The logger's name.
+If set, will be strdup'ed. vasqLoggerDataProcessor *processor; // The processor to be used for %x format tokens. void *user;                         // A pointer to user data to be passed to the processor. unsigned int flags;                 // Bitwise-or-combined flags.